 Spiders, which evolved from an arachnid ancestor during the Devonian period around 400 million years ago, are among the most common and abundant predators in terrestrial ecosystems (Nyffeler & Birkhofer, 2017).
 There is hardly any terrestrial area on this globe where spiders would be missing. “….Spiders exist in the most northern islands of the Arctic, the hottest and most arid of deserts, at the highest altitudes of any living organisms, in the depths of caves, in the intertidal zone of ocean shores, in bogs and ponds, on high, arid moorlands, sand dunes, and flood plains” (Turnbull 1973).
 They are so widespread because of their ability to survive under extreme conditions and to disperse by ballooning (Nyffeler & Birkhofer, 2017).
 Because of their ubiquity and abundance, spiders are potentially useful biological indicators of quality of natural habitats, or for determining how communities react to environmental changes or disturbance (Marc & Canard, 1997).

 Spider and arthropod biodiversity has been declining globally for decades due to habitat loss, fragmentation, pollution, climate change, and other human activities (Cardoso et al., 2020).
-Changes in habitat diversity influences diversity of consumers including arthropods.
-Since all spiders are carnivorous and main food source is insects and other collembolans, but prey selection depends on prey availability (Birkhofer & Wolters, 2012).
+Changes in habitat diversity influence diversity of consumers including arthropods.
+Since all spiders are carnivorous and the main food source is insects (such as collembolans), but prey selection depends on prey availability (Birkhofer & Wolters, 2012).

 Maintaining functional diversity is of ecological importance because it, by definition, is the component of diversity that influences ecosystem dynamics, stability, productivity, nutrient balance, and other aspects of ecosystem functioning.
 Functional biodiversity is important for resilience and adaptability of an ecosystem, it can help an ecosystem adapt to changing conditions.

-We aim to gain new insights into the impact of grazing management on vegetation heterogeneity and how this vegetation heterogeneity affect spider (functional) biodiversity.
+We aim to gain new insights into the impact of grazing management on vatiation in vegetation structure and how this affects spider (functional) biodiversity.
 This will help create management plans that will benefit vegetation structure heterogeneity as well as arthropod, including spider, biodiversity.

 Describe the objectives of the research (max.
 3000 characters):